How Concerned Should I Be About Phorid Flies?

 What do these little guys look like?
 The adult versions are usually 1/16th-1/8th of an inch long, are dark brown, black, or yellow, and have an arched thorax giving them a “humpbacked” appearance.
 Female phorid flies lay their eggs on decaying organic materials (manure, carcasses, etc.).
 After the larvae hatch, they will feed on the source they were laid on.
 Once developed, the larvae move to a drier location where they will fully mature.
 A big question most homeowners should be asking is “are they dangerous”?
 The short answer is, yes.
 Because of their eating habits, they become a threat to health and safety.
 When they touch down on kitchen counters and other food prep surfaces, they contaminate that surface with a variety of germs.

 Sure, by doing all of these things homeowners increase their chance of avoiding an infestation.
 But the only real way to ensure that your home and family are protected is by contacting a local pest control company for help.
 For residents of Central and North Central Illinois as well as Southeastern Iowa, you are in luck!
 Quik-Kill Pest Eliminators offers year-round coverage and effective solutions to get rid of as well as prevent all kinds of pests from infesting your home—including the phorid fly!
-Over the course of 85 years, we have perfected the way we help homeowners deal with unwanted pests.
+Over the course of 85 years, we have perfected the way we help homeowners in our Central and North Central Illinois, as well as Southeastern Iowa service area deal with unwanted pests.
 Our Home Guardian SM Service uses a 5-step process and is the most comprehensive way to protect against pests.
 Here at Quik-Kill we develop our plan around each home's unique situation and promise complete satisfaction.
-So, if those phorid flies are hanging around your home—it's best give Quik-Kill Pest Eliminators a call!
+So, if those phorid flies are hanging around your home—it's best to contact us here at Quik-Kill Pest Eliminators!